-- One of the titles in the "Simple 2000 Series" of Japanese budget games is The Zombie vs Ambulance.
-Running over zombies with your ambulance is literally one of the two main goals; the other is to locate and pick up survivors a la Crazy Taxi.
+- Zombies Vs The Ambulance: Running over zombies with your ambulance is literally one of the two main goals; the other is to locate and pick up survivors a la Crazy Taxi.
 If you're not moving fast enough, though, the zombies can climb on and start wrecking your vehicle instead.

 - In Dead Rising, you can kill zombies by running them over with a car.
 They're so stupid that they make no real effort to get out of the way.
 In fact, in the first game in the series, vehicular manslaughter is an effective way to rack up the 56,000 kills needed to unlock the Real Mega Buster BFG.

-- Inverted in Plants vs. Zombies, where Dr. Zomboss (in his Zombot, naturally) throws a winnebago onto 6 of your plants, instantly flattening them.
+- Inverted when Dr. Zomboss (in his Zombot, naturally) throws a winnebago onto 6 of your plants, instantly flattening them.